JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Introduction

 Despite advancements in high-speed computer network infrastructures like the Energy Sciences Network (ESnet)~\cite{ESnet} and data transmission services such as Globus~\cite{Globus}, several challenges remain.
-First, the volume of scientific data generated by experiments or simulations is immense, and transferring such large datasets across WANs can be time-consuming due to bandwidth constraints, slowing down the pace of discovery.
-Second, widely used transport protocols like TCP, which rely on retransmission mechanisms to handle packet loss, can significantly reduce transfer efficiency, particularly over long-distance, high-latency networks.
+First, the immense volume of scientific data makes WAN transfers time-consuming, hindering the efficiency of scientific discovery.
+Second, widely used transport protocols like TCP can significantly reduce transfer efficiency, particularly over long-distance, high-latency networks due to retransmissions compensating packet loss.
 As data sizes and transfer distances grow, retransmissions increase delays, undermining the real-time requirements of scientific workflows.
-Third, while techniques like erasure coding can mitigate retransmissions by offering fault tolerance, they introduce additional overhead during transmission.
-Furthermore, fixed configurations for fault tolerance are ill-suited to dynamic network environments, where factors like packet loss fluctuate.
-This static approach can lead to suboptimal performance, resulting in further inefficiencies.
+Third, while erasure coding can provide fault tolerance and reduce retransmissions, it adds transmission overhead.
+Fixed fault-tolerance configurations are also ill-suited to dynamic networks with fluctuating packet loss, often resulting in suboptimal performance and further inefficiencies.